- Easier start when cold

 – Put a jumper ON so RB2/pin8 is connected to ground.

 – Power on the DC-CDI

-– LED blinks 2 times and stay steady ON then the PIC self generate sparks at 3000RPM without the need of any pickup.
+– LED blinks 3 or 4 times and stay steady ON when the PIC self generate sparks at 3000RPM without the need of any pickup.

 Please note that: